 What our community says:

-CAPS All-Stars are solidly backing the stock with 82.6% assigning it an outperform rating.
-The community at large backs the All-Stars with 79.7% awarding it a rating of outperform.
-Fools have embraced CLARCOR, though the message boards have been quiet lately with only 39 posts in the past 30 days.
+CAPS All-Stars are enthusiastically backing the stock, with 84.2% giving it an outperform rating.
+Most of the community concurs with the All-Stars, with 80.3% awarding it a rating of outperform.
 CLARCOR's bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.

-CLARCOR's profit has risen year over year by an average of 33.8% over the past five quarters.
+CLARCOR's profit has risen year-over-year by an average of 31.5% over the past five quarters.
+Revenue has now gone up for three straight quarters.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.